 Reishi is used in herbal medicine as an adaptogen.
 It helps your body adapt to stress.
 It is non-toxic and safe for long-term use.
 This grounding mushroom helps you to chill out and adapt to whatever life throws your way.

 Reishi and Immune Function

-Reishi is known to help support your immune system[*].
-It has many polysaccharides and beta-glucans that can help with immune function.
+Reishi may also help support your immune system.
+It has many polysaccharides, antioxidant properties, and beta-glucans that can help with immune function.

 Different Types of Reishi Mushroom

 Reishi is a woody mushroom with a glossy exterior.
 It’s shaped like a saucer and ranges in color from red to black to green, to purple, and even white[*]!
 The most studied is the red reishi that grows on Hemlock trees.
 This is the type of reishi we use in Four Sigmatic products.
 The types of reishi you can buy are grown on either sawdust, grain, cork, or logs.
 We believe only in using log-grown reishi.